Laci1953/RC2014-CPM/AllocUpper64KBRAM/readme.txt

 Use the SC108 condition to select the appropriate hardware, in the dynm128.as file.

-Also, it must have installed on the 32 KB ROM a SCM version with the $2A and $2B API functions implemented, or to have burned at the address 7F00H in the ROM two JP's pointing to the Upper 64KB RAM read and write routines.
+Also, it must have installed on the 32 KB ROM a SCM version with the $2A and $2B API functions implemented, or to have as ROM a CP/M booter from my BOOT folder (it contains, at the address 7F00H in the ROM, two JP's pointing to the Upper 64KB RAM read and write routines).

 This is needed in order to install the "shadow" routines on both the low and up 64 KB RAM banks, at the same address.